This post is all about the best instructors on the Peloton app.

 Ride with Robin if you want to feel truly inspired to improve your life off the bike, as well as on it.

-Alex Toussaint is a very well-spoken, concise and solid instructor.
+Alex Toussaint is a precise and solid instructor.
 His workouts are usually on the harder side, and he often teaches to a lot of hip hop music.
 I know when I am going to take an Alex ride that I will be working hard, because he’s demanding.

 He doesn’t sugar-coat anything, and he expects a lot from riders.
 I like that he is so consistent, and he always delivers a great class from beginning to end.
 I won’t say that I am giggling and dancing during an Alex ride, but I am going to get in a great workout, and I’m going to feel very accomplished at the end.